nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Handling Errors In User Input:**
 * First checks for valid command.
 Did you type a real command word?
 * Then checks for presence of fields for that command.
 Did you give enough/correct info?
-* Next checks if the command is run in the correct view (Client VS Transaction List View).
+* Next checks if the command is run in the correct view (Client VS transaction list view).
 Are you using it in the right view?
 * Lastly checks if the command alters the balance beyond the supported range.

 *Supported range for balance* is (-1.7976931348623157E+308, 1.7976931348623157E+308).